Stereotypes of nurses: History

 Subsequently nurses began to be portrayed as sexy pin-up versions of what was earlier described in other media, television and books.
 Images seen in modern and pop culture show still sexualized ideals of nurses while attempting to dismantle the misrepresentation and go against the stereotype.
 Images today still show a sexualized ideal when the "sexy nurse" costume comes back every year for Halloween.
-It has also been portrayed in TV shows such as Grey's Anatomy, Married... with Children, and Animaniacs.
+It has also been portrayed in TV shows such as Married... with Children, Animaniacs, and to a lesser extent Grey's Anatomy.
 In keeping with a tradition of sexy women adorning the backglasses of many pinball games, an attractive, big-busted blonde in a nurse costume was shown in the 1989 pinball game Dr. Dude and his X-Cellent Ray.
 Don Imus, in a 1993 broadcast following his recovery from surgery, admitted during his hospitalization he saw the reality of those employed in healthcare as immigrant orderlies and middle-aged women in hospital scrubs, and joked "not many girls gave up modeling careers to go to nursing school".

-Other stereotypes of nurses have persisted in that girls from poor families enter into a nursing career in order to lasso a doctor husband, which was featured in the comic strip Momma, when the daughter considered applying to nursing school, the titular character considered it her long awaited chance to marry off her daughter to a successful professional.
+Other stereotypes of nurses have persisted in that girls from poor families enter into a nursing career in order to lasso a doctor husband, which was featured in the comic strip Momma, when the daughter considered applying to nursing school, the titular character considered it her long-awaited chance to marry off her daughter to a successful professional.
 The stereotype was also used on an episode of Doogie Howser, M.D. where Dr. Pressman was disciplined over getting in a fistfight with an arrogant young doctor, who had made a remark that Nurse Spalding was not valued for her professional skills but that she was meant to be on the arm of the young hotshot.